timm-landes/brillouinpy/README.md

  1. Install Anaconda: [Link to Anaconda download website](https://www.anaconda.com/download/success).
  2. Create a new conda environment `conda create --name <mynewenv>`.
 Make sure to replace `<mynewenv>` with a correct an perceptible name.
 You will later need to recall it.
  3. Activate the environment via `conda activate <mynewenv>`.
- 4. Install pip and git via `conda install pip git`.
+ 4. Install pip and git via `conda install pip`.

 Now you can choose one of the two next sections to install Brillouin Analyzer depending on your needs.
  1. Installation using the **Git-Repository**.
 This method is recommended if you do not work on the package itself.
 Here you will always find the latest version of BrillouinAnalyzer.